10 Push Notification Best Practices for eCommerce Brands

-Push notifications have emerged as a game-changer for eCommerce, offering the most direct channel for:
+Push is the best and most direct channel for:

 - Promoting offers